dkvaternik/GLADIUS/docs/index.md

 ***

 ## <i class="fal fa-users"></i> Gladius Friends respirator mask

+Gladius Friends respirator mask is a mask for everybody that has access to 3D printer or 3D printing service.
+The mask is reusable and can be fitted with a variety of filter materials for everyday use.

 * <a href="https://github.com/dkvaternik/GLADIUS/tree/master/HEPA%20Filter%20Face%20Mask" target="_blank">Download files for SMALL mask here</a>
 * <a href="https://github.com/dkvaternik/GLADIUS/tree/master/HEPA%20Filter%20Face%20Mask" target="_blank">Download files for MEDIUM mask here</a>